-- (2) The Supreme Congress of the People, unless sooner Supreme Congress of dissolved, shall stand dissolved on the occurrence of a dissolution of the People.
-Parliament. - The Chairman of the Supreme Congress of the People Chairman shall be the person who is entitled for the time being to discharge the of Supreme Congress of functions of the office of Speaker of the National Assembly.
-If there the People. is no such person, the Congress shall elect its own Chairman.
+(2) The Supreme Congress of the People, unless sooner dissolved, shall stand dissolved on the occurrence of a dissolution of Parliament.

+86. The Chairman of the Supreme Congress of the People shall be the person who is entitled for the time being to discharge the functions of the office of C Speaker of the National Assembly.
+If there is no such person, the Congress shall the elect its own Chairman.

-The Clerk, the Deputy Clerk and officers of the National Clerk and Assembly shall also be the Clerk, the Deputy Clerk and officers respectively. tively of the Supreme Congress of the People.
+87. The Clerk, the Deputy Clerk and officers of the National Assembly shall also be the Clerk, the Deputy Clerk and officers respectively of the Su-

-All other matters concerning the Supreme Congress of Regulation the People (including the procedure thereof) shall be regulated by the of procedure. provisions of articles 173 to 176 (inclusive).
+88. All other matters concerning the Supreme Congress of the People Re (including the procedure thereof) shall be regulated by the provisions of articles ^{pr} 173 to 176 (inclusive).